Rude Bakkendorf Watches: A Fusion of Tradition and Innovation

 Rune Hjorth Bakkendorff is an independent Danish watch- and clockmaker renowned for his fusion of traditional craftsmanship with innovative design.
 Graduating with top honors from the Danish School of Watch- and Clockmaking, he received the Silver Medal from the Copenhagen Association of Craftsmen, the highest accolade for newly trained journeymen.

-In his Charlottenlund workshop, Bakkendorff creates wristwatches and clocks, conceptualizing, constructing, and crafting small series and unique pieces to the highest standards.
+After his time in Germany, Bakkendorf returned to Denmark.
+In his Charlottenlund workshop, he crafts ultra-creative wristwatches and clocks, conceptualizing, constructing, and crafting small series and unique pieces to the highest standards.
 His notable works include the "Byrja," his first serially produced watch, and the "Ætt," inspired by a 1919 turret clock mechanism by Danish clockmaker Jens Olsen.

 Beyond watchmaking, Bakkendorff has collaborated on projects like the "Moonwork" pendulum clock, a sculptural piece that challenges traditional perceptions of time by displaying lunar cycles instead of hours and minutes.